 If you are finding the labyrinth medina too hard to navigate, it’s a great idea to consider a local tour guide with GetYourGuide.
 I’ve popped a few below that you could either book once in Fes, or before arriving.

 The Best Things to See and Do in Fes

-Fes has a great number of interesting things to do and see, but some of the most popular attractions to visit in Fes are the tanneries, for which Fes is famous.
+Fes has a great number of interesting things to do and see, but some of the most popular attractions to visit in Fes are the tanneries, for which the city is famous.
 The process, through which the animal skin is treated and processed into leather goods has barely changed since the sixteenth century, so it definitely a worthwhile visit.
 Also, the tanneries in Fes definitely do not smell as bad as people suggest they do.

 There are a number of tanneries dotted around the old town of Fes, but the most well-known is at Chouwara.

 To find this tannery, look for the signs on the walls which are there to guide tourists.
 However, to access – and there are numerous vantage points, you need to go into a leather shop and upstairs.
 Just ask a local, and someone will be happy to guide you.
 Staff are more than happy to share how the leathers are treated and dyed, and are surprisingly not too pushy about buying products.
 However, prices are definitely higher here than in other stores in town but we did choose to tip our guide 20 dirham for his tour and explanation.

 Fes’ Palais Royale is a beautifully restored building, located between old and new Fes.
 Unfortunately, visitors are not permitted to enter its grounds, but the palace is definitely worth a quick peek from the outside, if only to appreciate the intricate tiling.